mingyue66/StyleTSE/README.md

 ## Citations
-If you use TextrolMix, please cite this webpage in the footnote.
+If you use TextrolMix, please cite the following paper:

+@article{huo2025beyond,
+  title={Beyond speaker identity: Text guided target speech extraction}, author={Huo, Mingyue and Jain, Abhinav and Huynh, Cong Phuoc and Kong, Fanjie and Wang, Pichao and Liu, Zhu and Bhat, Vimal}, journal={ICASSP 2025}, year={2025}
+}

 <!-- If you only use Textrolspeech, please cite the following paper: